 From the point of view of a doctor or nurse who’s never witnessed a miracle, terminal patients die and there’s nothing that can be done about it.
 That used to be the way I saw terminal disease.
 When you work in medicine and never see miracles, and you see people hoping for a miracle (the kind you’ve never seen), it seems like false hope or denial.

-I took an instant liking to my patient’s son in law.
-He was warm man with a great sense of humor.
+I took an instant liking to my patient’s son-in-law.
+He was a warm man with a great sense of humor.
 We made light conversation.
-There was a long discussion between the family about who (if any one) could ride in the ambulance.
+There was a long discussion between the family about who (if anyone) could ride in the ambulance.
 I said we’d try to accommodate as many as they wanted.
 So the patient’s daughter and son both rode along.

 We got her a loaded and I got down to business.
 I looked at her son.
 “I’ll assume a from the report I got from the nurse that you believe in miracles.”

-He looked as his sister.
-“Yes we do”.
+He looked at his sister.
+“Yes, we do”.

 “So do I.”